-Increase your sales with a Premium Listing in the Au Sable River Valley Online Listing are available 24 hours a day, 7 days and week, and 365 days a year.
-Only $39.95/Year!
+Increase sales to your business with a Premium Listing in Au Sable River Valley Online Only $39.95/Year!
 Click Here To Order!
+Sign up for a Premium Listing before December 31, 2014 and get your first year of service free of charge.
 Premium Listings for non-profit organizations and churches are free of charge.

-This is the most comprehensive guide to vacationing resources located in Michigan's beautiful Michigan's beautiful AuSable River Valley.
+This is the most comprehensive guide to vacationing resources located in Michigan's beautiful AuSable River Valley.
 It includes information on on places to stay, places to eat, places to have fun, places to shop, a places to shop and places to obtain services in the larger cities as well as the small villages.
-It contains 404 pages of information relating to these topics.
+It contains 417 pages of information relating to these topics.

 There is a high proportion of public and quasi-public land in the basin--state forests, national forests, and Consumers Energy Company.
 In addition, a number of state, federal, local government and private recreation facilities and areas are available and adequately developed for public use.
 There are 15 public campground facilities and 25 public access sites available along the Au Sable.
 Overnight and access facilities are well located and developed to meet public needs.
 Several overnight facilities have been upgraded during the past few years to better protect the sites, screen them from the river, and improve site quality.
 All the above facilities have been provided by state or local governments.
 Recreation opportunities are diverse and year-around activity in the river basin is increasing.
 More leisure time and increased interest in snowmobiling and cross-country skiing have opened the winter seasons to more recreationists.
 More and better winter sport facilities and equipment have also encouraged people to enjoy the winter out-of-doors.